JasonvanBrackel/asp-classic-to-containers/giving-new-life-to-legacy-software-with-windows-server-containers-and-kubernetes.md

 ## Easy Gains

 So what have we gained already?
 Beside source control and the ability to test our code, we've lost the need for our old hardware.
 This method easily applies to pretty much any application that can be installed and configured via the command line.
-For those that have other install methods I've used this general guidelines
+For those that have other install methods I've used this set of general guidelines to automate the installation of the application.
+This can also work for non-containerized applications, by replacing the Dockerfile with an install script.

 1. Take a snapshot of an empty operating system, pre-install.
 2. Install the application.